buildbuddy-io/buildbuddy/docs/workflows-setup.md

 ## Building in the workflow runner environment

-BuildBuddy workflows execute using Docker on an Ubuntu 18.04 base image with some commonly used tools and libraries pre-installed.
+BuildBuddy workflows execute using Docker on a recent Ubuntu base image (Ubuntu 18.04 at the time of this writing), with some commonly used tools and libraries pre-installed.

-If you would like to understand whether your build will succeed with BuildBuddy workflows without having to set up a workflow and trigger it via git push, you can run the image, clone your Git repo, and invoke `bazel` to run your tests.
+If you would like to test whether your build will succeed with BuildBuddy workflows without having to set up and trigger the workflow, you can instead run the image with Docker, clone your Git repo, and invoke `bazel` to run your tests.

 ```bash